 KANADIA are a 4-piece alternative rock band based in Oxford, who began to steadily build a dedicated fan base and an exciting reputation for their energetic "stadium sized" live shows.

-KANADIA released their debut self titled album on March 2nd 2019, accompanied by a sold out launch show at O2 Academy Oxford, now followed by their second UK tour in Autumn 2019.
+KANADIA released their debut self titled album on March 2nd 2019, accompanied by a sold out launch show at O2 Academy Oxford, followed by their second UK tour across England and Scotland in Autumn 2019.

 The band have released 4 singles between August - November 2018.
 'VX', 'Masterplan', 'Anything For A Good Time' and 'Poison'.
-Each release has subsequently featured on Official Spotify Playlists chosen by Spotify curators.
+Each release has subsequently featured on Spotify Editorial Playlists chosen by Spotify curators.

 Playlists such as 'New Noise' (287,700 followers) and 'All New Rock' (185.6k followers) which have helped KANADIA increase their profile and gain fans not only in the UK, but also internationally, with tracks generating thousands of streams around the world.